List of recipients of the Legion of Merit: Legionnaire

 When the Legion of Merit is awarded to members of the Armed Forces of the United States, it is awarded without reference to degree.
-The medal and ribbon of this fourth degree (Legionnaire) are used for such purpose though.
+However, the medal and ribbon of the fourth degree (Legionnaire) are used for members of the Armed Forces of the United States.

 The US Army and US Air Force do not authorize the "V" Device for the Legion of Merit.
 The U.S. Navy, the U.S. Marine Corps, and the United States Coast Guard do.

-The first U.S. Armed Forces recipient of the Legion of Merit medal was WWII combat veteran Lt. (j.g.)
-Ann Bernatitus, U.S.N., one of the "Angels of Bataan" and the only U.S. Navy nurse to escape from Bataan and Corregidor during the war.
+The first U.S. Armed Forces recipient of the Legion of Merit medal was World War II combat veteran Lieutenant, junior grade, Ann Bernatitus, U.S.N., one of the "Angels of Bataan" and the only U.S. Navy nurse to escape from Bataan and Corregidor during the war.
 She was also the first person authorized to wear the "V" Device with the award.
 Her medal is now housed at the Smithsonian Institution.